mocklis/mocklis.docs/source/extensions/index.rst

 Phase 1: Write a step
 ---------------------

-If you are writing a `final` step, implement the I-memberType-Step interface.
+If you are writing a 'final' step, implement the I-memberType-Step interface.
 You just need to implement this interface and you're done.

-If you are writing a non-final step, consider (as in it is very strongly recommended) subclass the memberType-StepWithNext class, and override the I-memberType-Step members as you see fit.
-If you don't override them you'll just forward the call on, and if you override them you can use the `base` implementation to forward the call on.
+If you are writing a non-final step, consider (as in it is very strongly recommended) subclassing the memberType-StepWithNext class, and override the I-memberType-Step members as you see fit.
+If you don't override them the default behaviour is to just forward the calls on, and if you do override them you can use 'base' to forward the call on.

 Let's say we're writing a step to nudge our overworked developers to go home by starting to throw exceptions after 5 o'clock.